 You are encouraged to seek free, independent and confidential advice on what options are available to you in your particular circumstances, by contacting an Education and Welfare Officer (EWO) in Student Care.

-You may also wish to access the Higher Degree by Research (HDR) Student Grievance Procedures Fact Sheet, developed by the Department of Education and Training, to assist you in navigating the different avenues available to pursue a grievance.
+You may also wish to access the Higher Degree by Research (HDR) Student Grievance Procedures Fact Sheet, developed by the Department of Education and Training, to assist you in navigating the different avenues available to pursue a complaint.